Guidance on good-practice recruitment and induction processes, from work placements and internships to internal recruitment and secondments

 Managing the application and selection process

-There are two main formats in which paper or online applications are likely to be received: a curriculum vitae (CV) or an application form.
+There are two main formats in which paper or online applications are likely to be received: a curriculum vitae (CV) and covering letter or an application form.
 Some organisations allow candidates to apply with their LinkedIn profile.

-Application form design and language is also important - a poorly designed application form can mean applications from good candidates are overlooked, or that candidates are put off applying.
-For example, devoting lots of space to present employment could disadvantage a candidate who is not currently working.
+Application form design and language is also important - a poorly designed or unnecessarily long application form can mean applications from good candidates are overlooked, or that candidates are put off applying.
 To comply with discrimination law, it may be necessary to offer application forms in different formats.

 CVs and LinkedIn profiles

-The advantage of CVs or LinkedIn profiles is that they give candidates the opportunity to present themselves in their own way rather than being restricted to a standard application form.
-However, CVs and LinkedIn profiles may include lots of additional, irrelevant material which undermine their consistent assessment.
-Also, the one-click apply on LinkedIn can increase the quantity but not the quality of applications.
+The advantage of CVs or LinkedIn profiles is that candidates are not restricted to a standard application form.
+However, CVs and LinkedIn profiles may include surplus material and vary in format which undermines their consistent assessment.

 All applications should be treated confidentially and circulated only to those individuals involved in the recruitment process.